-With the hoovering confusion about the definition of bean to bar chocolate in the Indian context and whether every chocolate available in the Indian market is bean to bar or not, Cocoatrait has aimed to establish a definition inspired by global relevance of what should be called a legitimate “Bean to Bar” chocolate in India.
-Considering that today in India, Bean to Bar chocolate makers command a premium over their so-called competitors and most artisanal chocolatiers are able to quite easily get away by offering “melted commercial chocolate” as beautifully packaged hi-quality chocolate, it is imperative that the distinction be known and established.
+With the hoovering confusion about the definition of bean to bar chocolate in the Indian context and whether every chocolate available in the Indian market is bean to bar or not, Cocoatrait & Cocoashala have aimed to establish a definition inspired by global relevance of what should be called a legitimate “Bean to Bar” chocolate in India.
+Considering that today in India, the Bean to Bar chocolate industry is at its infancy, these makers command a premium over their so-called competitors and many artisanal chocolatiers are also able to quite easily get away by offering “melted commercial chocolate” as beautifully packaged hi-quality chocolate.
 Yes!
-I use the word competitors because inspite of offering a completely different product, the consumer is largely unaware of the differences between a Bean to Bar and a artisanal chocolate made by melting larger slabs of chocolate and hence ends up pays more for these “effortless” chocolates.
+I use the word competitors because inspite of offering a completely different product, the consumer is largely unaware of the differences between a Bean to Bar and a artisanal chocolate made by melting larger slabs of chocolate and hence the chocolate sits next to each other in a chocolate shelf and the consumer ends up pays more for these “effortless” chocolates.

-The aim of Cocoatrait’s definition of Bean to Bar is to aggressively and passionately protect and assist an Indian consumer to choose a chocolate bar which he/she has subconsciously understood & acknowledged as a chocolate bar that is made by directly converting choicest cocoa beans into a pure chocolate bar without altering any natural ingredient or without adding any artificial flavour.
-The definition also aims at laying a foundation of understanding in this fast paced and growing industry and to serve as a guiding light to existing and future generation Bean to Bar chocolate makers at the early stage of the Bean to Bar industry in India so that they can have consumers interest always in mind.
+The aim of Cocoatrait & Cocoashala’s definition of Bean to Bar is to aggressively and passionately protect and assist an Indian consumer to choose a chocolate bar which he/she has subconsciously understood & acknowledged as a chocolate bar that is made by directly converting choicest cocoa beans into a pure chocolate bar without altering any natural ingredient or without adding any artificial flavour.
+In this scenario the definition also aims at laying a foundation of understanding in this fast paced, rapidly growing industry and to serve as a guiding light to existing and future generation bean to bar chocolate makers at the early stage of the Bean to Bar industry in India so that they can have consumers interest always in mind.

-The medical fraternity in India has been, quite openly, but without too much understanding, recommending the consumption of dark chocolates for better health and a sustainable lifestyle.
+The medical fraternity in India has been, quite openly and without explicitly referencing to any scientific research, recommending the consumption of dark chocolates for better health.
 Consuming minimally processed foods made using limited number of only necessary ingredients is in everyones interest and this definition aims to serve this purpose.

-Cocoatrait’s definition of a Bean to Bar chocolate in the Indian Context:
+Definition of Bean to Bar chocolate in the Indian Context: